 RETIREMENT PLAN PROVISIONS (CONTINUED) PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Earliest Reduced Retirement Eligibility (Cont.)
 Political subdivisions hazardous duty employees: 50 with at least five years of creditable service.
 Earliest Reduced Retirement Eligibility (Cont.)
 Political subdivisions hazardous duty employees: Same as Plan 1.
 Earliest Reduced Retirement Eligibility (Cont.)
 Political subdivisions hazardous duty employees: Not applicable.
 Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions.
-Cost-of-Living Adjustment Cost-of-Living Adjustment Cost-of-Living Adjustment (COLA) in Retirement The Cost-of-Living Adjustment (COLA) matches the first 3% increase in the Consumer Price Index for all Urban Consumers (CPI-U) and half of any additional increase (up to 4%) up to a maximum COLA of 5%.
+Cost-of-Living Adjustment Cost-of-Living Adjustment Cost-of-Living Adjustment (COLA) in Retirement (COLA) in Retirement (COLA) in Retirement The Cost-of-Living Adjustment (COLA) matches the first 3% increase in the Consumer Price Index for all Urban Consumers (CPI-U) and half of any additional increase (up to 4%) up to a maximum COLA of 5%.
 Eligibility: For members who retire with an unreduced benefit or with a reduced benefit with at least 20 years of creditable service, the COLA will go into effect on July 1 after one full calendar year from the retirement date.
 For members who retire with a reduced benefit and who have less than 20 years of creditable service, the COLA will go into effect on July 1 after one calendar year following the unreduced retirement eligibility date.
-(COLA) in Retirement The Cost-of-Living Adjustment (COLA) matches the first 2% increase in the CPI-U and half of any additional increase (up to 2%), for a maximum COLA of 3%.
-Eligibility: Same as Plan 1 (COLA) in Retirement Defined Benefit Component: Same as Plan 2.
+The Cost-of-Living Adjustment (COLA) matches the first 2% increase in the CPI-U and half of any additional increase (up to 2%), for a maximum COLA of 3%.
+Eligibility: Same as Plan 1 Defined Benefit Component: Same as Plan 2.
 Defined Contribution Component: Not applicable.
 Eligibility: Same as Plan 1 and Plan 2.

 RETIREMENT PLAN PROVISIONS (CONTINUED)

 PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN

 Cost-of-Living Adjustment (COLA) in Retirement (Cont.)
 Cost-of-Living Adjustment (COLA) in Retirement (Cont.)

-Exceptions to COLA Effective Dates:
+Exceptions to COLA Effective Dates: Exceptions to COLA Effective Dates:

-The COLA is effective July 1 Exceptions to COLA Effective Dates: Same as Plan 1 and Plan 2.
+The COLA is effective July 1 Dates: Same as Plan 1 and Plan 2.

-1 Same as Pian 1 and Pian 2.

 following one full calendar year Same as Plan 1

 (January 1 to December 31) under any

 of the following circumstances:

-The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013.
-The member retires on disability.
-The member retires directly from short-term or long- term disability under the Virginia Sickness and Disability Program (VSDP).
-The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program.
-The member dies in service and
+• The member is within five years

+of qualifying for an unreduced

+retirement benefit as of January

+1, 2013.

+• The member retires on

+disability.

+The member retires directly

+from short-term or long- term

+disability under the Virginia

+Sickness and Disability

+Program (VSDP).

+• The member is involuntarily

+separated from employment for

+causes other than job

+performance or misconduct and

+is eligible to retire under the

+Workforce Transition Act or the

+Transitional Benefits Program.

-• The member dies in service and the member's survivor or
+• The member dies in service and

+the member's survivor or

 beneficiary is eligible for a

 monthly death-in-service

 benefit.
 The COLA will go into

 effect on July 1 following one

-full calendar year (January 1 to

-December 31) from the date the
+full calendar year (January 1 to December 31) from the date the

 monthly benefit begins.

+monuny ochem begins.